nablex/aris-core/readme.md

 In general a component has a pretty flat css structure, meaning it deals mostly with itself.

 A pattern usually only has variants as it generally has much more complex css, for example a top menu will require a lot of nested css to make it work well.
 This goes beyond the scope and goal of dimensions.

+A component has dimensions that work cross-variant.

+A pattern is so specific